knative/docs/serving/updating-existing-app.md

 use with Knative.

-> Note: If you don't have a custom domain configured for use with Knative, you can interact with your app using cURL requests if you have the host name and IP address:
+> Note: If you don't have a custom domain configured for use with Knative, you can interact with your app using cURL requests if you have the host URL and IP address:
   `curl -H "Host: route-demo.default.example.com" http://IP_ADDRESS`
-   Knative creates the host name by combining the name of your Route object, the namespace, and `example.com`, if you haven't configured a custom domain.
+   Knative creates the host URL by combining the name of your Route object, the namespace, and `example.com`, if you haven't configured a custom domain.
    For example, `[route-name].[namespace].example.com`.
    You can get the IP address by entering `kubectl get svc knative-ingressgateway -n istio-system`